Annual Department Newsletter

 Understanding Language Outcomes for Foreign Language & Area Studies Programs

-With three years of funding totaling more than $300,000 from the U.S. Department of Education’s International Research and Studies Program, we are researching outcomes in language learning programs funded by the U.S. Department of Education through their well known and popular Foreign Language and Area Studies (FLAS) program.
-This summer we are designing and piloting survey instruments and conducting quantitative analyses of more 10 years of outcomes data in more than 150 different languages.
+With three years of funding totaling more than $300,000 from the U.S. Department of Education’s International Research and Studies Program, we are researching outcomes in language learning programs funded by the U.S. Department of Education through their well-known and popular Foreign Language and Area Studies (FLAS) program.
+This summer we are designing and piloting survey instruments and conducting quantitative analyses of more than 10 years of outcomes data in more than than 150 different languages.

 Georgetown STARTALK, an NSA-funded Initiative and Multi-Year Project